wookietreiber/scala-hash/README.md

 Acknowledgments
 ---------------

-- [jzlib](http://www.jcraft.com/jzlib/) for Adler32 and CRC32 pure Java implementation
+- [jzlib](http://www.jcraft.com/jzlib/) for pure Adler32 and CRC32 Java implementations, which I
+  ported to Scala

 ---